matatk/agrip/index.markdown

 </a>
 # More Info

 Development continues in the community.
-In line with revamping AudioQuake and the Level Description Language for modern platforms, we are dusting off the old site that has been preserved for posterity for the past few years.
-For now, you can read the following pages for more information.
+The old site that was been preserved for posterity in 2009 (with minor updates continuing into 2012).
+You can read the following pages for more information.

  * visit our preserved "[about](about/)" page.
  * investigate the [Level Description Language](ldl/).